-When a Board vacancy occurs or is contemplated, any director may make recommendations to the Board as to qualified individuals for nomination to the Board.

-The Nominating and Corporate Governance Committee's responsibilities are to review on an annual basis the appropriate skills and characteristics required of Board members in the context of the current make-up of the Board and any perceived needs.
+- When a Board vacancy occurs or is contemplated, any a) director may make recommendations to the Board as to qualified individuals for nomination to the Board. - In identifying new candidates, the directors will take into account the mix of director characteristics and diverse experiences, perspectives and skills appropriate for the Company at that time. - The Company currently has a Nominating and Corporate Governance Committee currently consisting of Thomas McKeever and Kerry Spong.
+Messrs.
+McConnell and Spong are considered "independent" as that term is defined in NI 52-110. - Corporate c) Nominating and Governance Committee's responsibilities are to review on an annual basis the appropriate skills and characteristics required of Board members in the context of the current make-up of the Board and any perceived needs.
 In addition, on an annual basis, the Committee will assess the Board's compliance with laws and policies relating to the independence of certain Board members.

-The Board has delegated to the Nominating and Corporate Governance Committee the authority set out in the Nominating Committee Charter which includes the Nominating and Corporate Governance Committee forming and delegating authority to subcommittees and the Nominating and Corporate Governance Committee retaining persons having special competencies to assist the Nominating and Corporate Governance Committee in fulfilling its responsibilities.
+The Board has delegated to the Nominating and Corporate Governance Committee the authority set out in the Nominating Committee Charter which includes the Nominating and Corporate Governance Committee forming and delegating authority to sub-committees and the Nominating and Corporate Governance Committee retaining persons having special competencies to assist the Nominating and Corporate Governance Committee in fulfilling its responsibilities.